Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Male rats were orally administered diclofenac epolamine (1, 3, 6 mg/kg) for 60 days prior to mating and throughout the mating period, and females were given the same doses 14 days prior to mating and through mating, gestation, and lactation.
 Embryotoxicity was observed at 6 mg/kg diclofenac epolamine (3 times the maximum recommended daily exposure in humans based on a body surface area comparison), and was manifested as an increase in early resorptions, post-implantation losses, and a decrease in live fetuses.
 The number of live born and total born were also reduced as was F1 postnatal survival, but the physical and behavioral development of surviving F1 pups in all groups was the same as the deionized water control, nor was reproductive performance adversely affected despite a slight treatment-related reduction in body weight.

-Based on available data, diclofenac may be present in human milk.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Flector PATCH and any potential adverse effects on the breastfed infant from the Flector PATCH or from the underlying maternal condition.
+Data from published literature reports with oral preparations of diclofenac indicate the presence of small amounts of diclofenac in human milk (see Data) .
+There are no data on the effects on the breastfed infant, or the effects on milk production.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Flector and any potential adverse effects on the breastfed infant from the Flector or from the underlying maternal condition.

 Females and Males of Reproductive Potential

-Based on the mechanism of action, the use of prostaglandin-mediated NSAIDs, including Flector PATCH may delay or prevent rupture of ovarian follicles, which has been associated with reversible infertility in some women.
-Published animal studies have shown that administration of prostaglandin synthesis inhibitors has the potential to disrupt prostaglandin- mediated follicular rupture required for ovulation.
+Based on the mechanism of action, the use of prostaglandin-mediated NSAIDs, including Flector may delay or prevent rupture of ovarian follicles, which has been associated with reversible infertility in some women [see Clinical Pharmacology (12.1)] .
+Published animal studies have shown that administration of prostaglandin synthesis inhibitors has the potential to disrupt prostaglandin-mediated follicular rupture required for ovulation.
 Small studies in women treated with NSAIDs have also shown a reversible delay in ovulation.
-Consider withdrawal of NSAIDs, including Flector PATCH, in women who have difficulties conceiving or who are undergoing investigation of infertility.
+Consider withdrawal of NSAIDs, including Flector, in women who have difficulties conceiving or who are undergoing investigation of infertility.

 Manage patients with symptomatic and supportive care following an NSAID overdosage.
 There are no specific antidotes.
 Forced diuresis, alkalinization of urine, hemodialysis, or hemoperfusion may not be useful due to high protein binding.